-How to disable auto-play videos in mobile Twitter app
+How to turn off autoplay videos in Twitter app

 1) Open Twitter’s mobile app on your iOS device.

 4) Tap on the Video autoplay.

 I like autoplaying videos, but when I’m connected to my carrier’s data network I use the Use Wi-Fi only option to ensure that videos are loaded only when I’m on a Wi-Fi connection.

 Step 1: Point your browser to twitter.com and log in to the web interface with your account credentials.

 Step 3: Click Account in the lefthand column.